 The Type-II American Silver Eagle also includes an anti-counterfeit reeded edge variation as a first-ever security feature for the series!

 The popular Proof American Silver Eagle coin is usually struck at the West Point Branch of the U.S. Mint, although the San Francisco Branch Mint has also struck Proof Eagles in recent years.
 Coins struck at West Point bear the iconic “W” mintmark.
 Many United States Mint gold coins, like the Gold Buffalo series, the American Gold Eagle series, and various gold commemorative coins, are struck there as well.

-While supplies last, ModernCoinMart will offer raw examples in OGP and graded examples from Numismatic Guaranty Corporation (NGC) with collectible labels and sought and after designations.
+While supplies last, ModernCoinMart will offer raw examples in OGP and graded examples from Numismatic Guaranty Corporation (NGC) with a variety of labels and designations.

 Free Shipping Free domestic shipping on all orders with no minimum.
 Free 1-day handling available for select in-stock products with SmartShip!

 Low Prices We're always striving to bring you the lowest possible prices.

 Great Selection MCM sources precious metals from all over the world and has expanded into Classic US and Ancient coins.